EdinburghUniversityTheatreCompany/Constitution/EUTC-Constitution.md

     a) **A non-committee welfare contact** shall be elected at a General Meeting other than the AGM (see 5E/5).
 Their term expires one week after the end of the next Freshers’/Welcome Week.
 This person must not simultaneously be a member of Committee.\
     b) **The President** (see 4B/4) shall be a welfare contact by default.
 If the President cannot or does not feel they should continue in this role, the Committee shall select a substitute from among their number.\
     c) **Committee welfare contact:** The Committee shall select from their number a welfare contact to serve for the duration of that Committee’s term.\
-    d) **If circumstances require,** an additional welfare contact may be appointed by the Committee or by a motion passed at a General Meeting.
-Appointment must be of a fixed duration and not extend beyond a year.
+    d) **If circumstances require,** an additional welfare contact may be appointed by the Committee or elected immediately following a motion passed at a General Meeting.
+The term must be of a fixed duration and not extend beyond a year.
 2. **Welfare contact duties:**\
     a) Support those affected by welfare issues.\
     b) Support members in anticipating and preventing welfare issues.\